Todd Oakes found himself a bit torn in this April 2013 game.

 Oakes then started his coaching career.
 He coached 1987 back at Clinton.
 He made AA Shreveport in 1990, then AAA Phoenix in 1992.
 In 1997, he served as the Giants' minor league pitching coordinator and spoke of young pitcher Bobby Howry's need to keep his pitch count down.

 "A starting pitcher won't last long under those conditions," Oakes told The Yavapai Sunday Courier in March 1997.
 "So I think from that standpoint, the bullpen was the best thing for him.
 He loves to challenge people and he has an arm that bounces back in a hurry."

-He arrived in Minnesota as an assistant coach in 1998, a job he continues in 2016.
-He's overseen one of the Big Ten's top pitching staffs, turning in the second-best ERA in three of five seasons, according to the school.
-He's also seen ten pitchers drafted in that time.
+He arrived in Minnesota as an assistant coach in 1998, a job he continued in 2016.
+He oversaw one of the Big Ten's top pitching staffs, turning in the second-best ERA in three of five seasons, according to the school.
+He also saw ten pitchers drafted in that time.